 At the luncheon, we had group singing and then we ate.
 It’s helpful to have adult volunteers serve, so children can enjoy their guests.
 Then we had more group singing, an object lesson, and games for everyone to play.
 As a closing prayer of thanks, we asked children to each stand and tell why they love their guest or one thing that’s special about their guest.

 Looking for even more great ideas for Mother’s Day?
 Check out all our Mother’s Day posts.
-For loads of great ideas in every issue, subscribe today to Children’s Ministry Magazine.
-And for daily posts of encouragement and inspiration, follow us on Facebook!
+And for even more ideas for your children’s ministry and daily posts of inspiration for you and your team, follow us on Facebook!